 - Some businesses may be self-insured, but they are still financially liable for providing benefits to injured workers.
 These businesses essentially pay workers’ comp benefits to an injured employee out of pocket, rather than making regular payments to an insurance carrier or state-run fund.
 In Georgia, employers must submit applications and be approved in order to be self-insured.

 If you are unsure as to whether your employer has workers’ compensation coverage, you can visit the State Board of Workers’ Compensation website to conduct a verified employer coverage search.

 In addition to having an employer with workers’ compensation insurance, or a self-insured policy, your eligibility is contingent on a few key points related to your accident and injury:

 - Your accident or injury must have occurred in the course of your employment while performing assigned job-related duties during work hours.

 - Workers’ compensation is a no-fault system, so you will be entitled to benefits regardless of who is at fault.
 In some cases, injured workers may be able to obtain compensation outside of the workers’ comp system if a negligent third-party caused their accident.

 - Workers’ compensation does not cover accidents that involve unassigned duties during times such as a lunch break or during your commute to and from work.

 - You may lose eligibility to benefits if you do not report your injury to your employer in a timely manner.
 It is always advised to report your injury immediately, as waiting longer than 30 days may result in loss of benefits.

-If you have been injured on the job – or if you have lost a loved one in a work-related accident – our legal team at The Law Offices of Nathaniel F. Hansford, LLC is available to help you learn more about your rights, whether you are entitled to workers’ comp benefits, and how we can help secure the benefits you need as swiftly and successful as possible.
+If you have been injured on the job – or if you have lost a loved one in a work-related accident – our legal team at Hansford McDaniel – Workers’ Compensation Attorneys is available to help you learn more about your rights, whether you are entitled to workers’ comp benefits, and how we can help secure the benefits you need as swiftly and successful as possible.
 For a free consultation, contact us today!